 Nightmare Fuel: Nosferatu

-For something nearly a hundred years old, this film has aged surprisingly well, especially in regards to Max Schreck's performance as Count Orlock.
+For something nearly a hundred years old, this film has aged surprisingly well, especially in regards to Max Schreck's performance as Count Orlok.

-The scene where Shreck is peering from behind a window.
-Still has a scary feel to it and inspired countless similar scenes in horror films ever since.
+The scene where Orlok is peering from behind the window of his house.
+It still has a scary feel to it and inspired countless similar scenes in horror films ever since.

-The crawling shadow of Nosferatu has been done many times, but still is creepy.
+The crawling shadow of Nosferatu has been done many times, but still remains creepy.

 In Werner Herzog's 1979 remake the opening shots are rather creepy.
-We first see images of real skeletons filmed inside the catacombs of a Mexican graveyard.
+We first see images of real preserved bodies filmed inside the catacombs of a Mexican graveyard.
 Then a slow motion shot of a flying bat in black-and-white is shown.
-Followed by actress Isabelle Adjani awakening from a nightmare and screaming out in fright.
+This is followed by actress Isabelle Adjani awakening from a nightmare and screaming out in fright.